It’s up to all pro-Palestinian campaigners to stamp out any anti-Semitic sentiments when they see them.

 Now the All-Party Parliamentary Group Against Antisemitism are to launch a report into the spread of these hate attacks.
 But it’s up to all pro-Palestinian campaigners to stamp out any anti-Semitic sentiments when they see them – we must be vigilant in confronting it at all times.

 Jews and Muslims must be able to demonstrate arm in arm against the war on Gaza – the movement for peace and human rights is nothing if it is not tolerant.
-It is especially nothing if it is not peaceful or respectful of human rights.Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+It is especially nothing if it is not peaceful or respectful of human rights.Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.